open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### OpenTelemetry Protocol data model

-The OpenTelemetry protocol data model is composed of Metric data streams.
+The OpenTelemetry protocol (OTLP) data model is composed of Metric data streams.
 These streams are in turn composed of metric data points.
-Metric data streams can be converted directly into Timeseries, and share the same identity characteristics for a Timeseries.
-A metric stream is identified by:
+Metric data streams can be converted directly into Timeseries.

+Metric streams are grouped into individual `Metric` objects, identified by:

-- The originating `Resource`
+- The originating `Resource` attributes
+- The instrumentation `Scope` (e.g., instrumentation library name, version)
-- The metric stream's `name`.
+- The metric stream's `name`

+Including `name`, the `Metric` object is defined by the following
+properties:

+- The data point type (e.g. `Sum`, `Gauge`, `Histogram` `ExponentialHistogram`, `Summary`)
-- The attached `Attribute`s
+- The metric stream's `unit`
-- The metric stream's point kind.
+- The metric stream's `description`

-It is possible (and likely) that more than one metric stream is created per `Instrument` in the event model.

-**Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that SHOULD be handled by an SDK.**
+- Intrinsic data point properties, where applicable: `AggregationTemporality`, `Monotonic`

+The data point type, `unit`, and intrinsic properties are considered identifying, whereas the `description` field is explicitly not identifying in nature.

+Extrinsic properties of specific points are not considered identifying; these include but are not limited to:

+- Bucket boundaries of a `Histogram` data point
+- Scale or bucket count of a `ExponentialHistogram` data point.

+The `Metric` object contains individual streams, identified by the set of `Attributes`.
+Within the individual streams, points are identified by one or two timestamps, details vary by data point type.

+Within certain data point types (e.g., `Sum` and `Gauge`) there is variation permitted in the numeric point value; in this case, the associated variation (i.e., floating-point vs. integer) is not considered identifying.

+#### OpenTelemetry Protocol data model: Producer recommendations

+Producers SHOULD prevent the presence of multiple `Metric` identities for a given `name` with the same `Resource` and `Scope` attributes.
+Producers are expected to aggregate data for identical `Metric` objects as a basic feature, so the appearance of multiple `Metric`, considered a "semantic error", generally requires duplicate conflicting instrument registration to have occurred somewhere.

+Producers MAY be able to remediate the problem, depending on whether they are an SDK or a downstream processor:

+1. If the potential conflict involves a non-identifying property (i.e., `description`), the producer SHOULD choose the longer string.
+2. If the potential conflict involves similar but disagreeing units (e.g., "ms" and "s"), an implementation MAY convert units to avoid semantic errors; otherwise an implementation SHOULD inform the user of a semantic error and pass through conflicting data.
+3. If the potential conflict involves an `AggregationTemporality` property, an implementation MAY convert temporality using a Cumulative-to-Delta or a Delta-to-Cumulative transformation;
+   otherwise, an implementation SHOULD inform the user of a semantic error and pass through conflicting data.
+4. Generally, for potential conflicts involving an identifying property (i.e., all properties except `description`), the producer SHOULD inform the user of a semantic error and pass through conflicting data.

+When semantic errors such as these occur inside an implementation of the OpenTelemetry API, there is an presumption of a fixed `Resource` value.
+Consequently, SDKs implementing the OpenTelemetry API have complete information about the origin of duplicate instrument registration conflicts and are sometimes able to help users avoid semantic errors.
+See the SDK specification for specific details.

+#### OpenTelemetry Protocol data model: Consumer recommendations

+Consumers MAY reject OpenTelemetry Metrics data containing semantic errors (i.e., more than one `Metric` identity for a given `name`, `Resource`, and `Scope`).

+OpenTelemetry does not specify any means for conveying such an outcome to the end user, although this subject deserves attention.

+#### Point kinds

 A metric stream can use one of these basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable